pvv88/GettingAndCleaningData/codebook.md

 ### 3. Uses descriptive activity names to name the activities in the data set

--   column V1 from activity\_labels.txt was mapped to column activity of tidydata to replace the column activity with V2 data.
+-   column V1 from activity\_labels.txt was mapped to column activity of tidydata.
+Purpose is to replace the column activity with V2 data.

 <!-- -->